Child Care + Education = Economic Mobility

-- 40% Georgia’s low-income working families with children are headed by single women.
-Paying for child care represents a particularly tough struggle for these families.
+- 40% of Georgia’s low-income working families with children are headed by single women.

 - Infant care in Georgia costs $1,030 (15.6%) more per year than in-state tuition for 4-year public college.

 - Student parents achieve higher grade point averages (GPA) than other students.

 - Single mothers with only a high school diploma are three times more likely to live in poverty as those with college degrees.